ta-oliver/infertrade/README.md

 The project is in an early stage - readme will be updated with more information soon.

-The project is licenced under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/).
+The project is licenced under the [Apache 2.0](https://choosealicense.com/licenses/apache-2.0/) licence.

 ## Quickstart